 If there is not an initial spousal support order and there is a very high income, a “standard of living analysis” can be performed by a forensic accountant and be helpful in determining the correct amount of spousal support.
 This analysis is very persuasive and calculates the standard of living based on the marital standard of living on a monthly basis.
 It allocates the amounts previously spent during the marriage and determines what amount it would take to sustain that standard of living.

-Contact The Law Office of Michael R. Young at (909) 315-4588 to speak with our San Bernardino divorce lawyers in a free consultation.
-40+ years’ collective experience.
+Contact The Law Office of Michael R. Young at (909) 315-4588 to speak with our San Bernardino divorce lawyers in a consultation.
+70+ years’ collective experience.

 - Thinking about filing for divorce

 - Worried about the division of your property

 When spouses don’t agree on an issue, whether it involves child custody or spousal support, a divorce is considered contested.
 It is the most complicated type of divorce, as a couple will need to go through numerous steps to finalize their divorce.
 Since contested divorces often go to divorce court with a judge, having legal representation during the trial is crucial.